 Sebastian Stan is a sexy bastard.
 Can we all agree on that?
 OK, good.
 Now that’s out the way let’s get down to the matter at hand, which is: what is it that sexy bastards do?
 Well, they be sexy bad boys, for one.
-Much in the way that pirates will double cross you whenever they can, sexy bastards will only ever be sexy, and … Continue reading Fresh (2022): Sebastian Stan and Daisy Edgar-Jones add star power to this middling horror
+Much in the way that pirates will double cross you whenever they can, sexy bastards will only ever be sexy, and … Continue reading Fresh (2022): Stan and Edgar-Jones add star power to a middling horror

 Jake Gyllenhaal has had an interesting career so far.
 He’s made good choices and played interesting parts.
 But then, you could argue he started out in Donnie Darko, so he hit the ground running.
 With Nightcrawler he’s gone up another level.
 Continue reading Nightcrawler: the ultimate entrepreneur?